 We recognize that Corporate Social Investment (CSI) issues are of increasing importance to our stakeholders and are fundamental to the continued success of the business.
 Thus, we have a CSI policy that ensures we operate our business in a responsible manner at all times for the benefit of our customers, staff, suppliers, and the wider community.
-We exercise CSI by partnering with and encourage our employees to take part in CSI initiatives aimed at improving the standards of living of the communities that they come from.
+We exercise CSI by partnering with and investing in communities to find sustainable solutions.
+We also encourage our employees to take part in CSI initiatives aimed at improving the standards of living of the communities that they come from.
 Our CSI activities are disclosed every year in the social impact section of this report, sustainability and foundation reports.